eliasehmann/tss-coding-challenge/README.md

 ## Perspective on resilience

 You can improve the stability of the application for large inputs by dividing and conquering!
-For example split a extremly long output into *n* parts, and put them into 10 parallel running instances of this program.
-Heuristically you could tell every part gets smaller after, so you can now merge the results and run them through the program again.
+For example split a extremly long input into *n* parts, and put each of them into seperate instance of this program.
+Heuristically you could tell the output gets smaller, so you can now merge the results and run them through the program again.